-Table 16: Recommended minimum standards for warm air heat pumps (ground-to-air, water-to-air and air-to-air systems) Minimum standard Installation and commissioning Minimum clearances adjacent to all airflow paths, as recommended by the manufacturer, should be maintained.
+lable 16: Recommended minimum standards for warm air heat pumps (ground-to- air, water-to-air and air-to-air systems) Minimum standard Installation and commissioning Minimum clearances adjacent to all airflow paths, as recommended by the manufacturer, should be maintained.
 Pipe sizes should be in accordance with the manufacturer's recommendations.
 The refrigerant pipework on split systems should be insulated in line with the manufacturer's recommendations.
 If summer cooling is provided by the heat pump, provision should be made for condensate drainage from the indoor terminal units.
 For ground-to-air and water-to-air systems all external pipework between the dwelling and the external heat exchanger should be insulated following Table 29 in Section 9.
 For ground-to-air and water-to-air systems constant water flow should be maintained through the heat pump.

+air, water-to-air and air-to-air systems)

+Minimum standard

-Table 16: Recommended minimum standards for warm air heat pumps (ground-to-air, water-to-air and air-to-air systems) Minimum standard Controls Heat pump unit controls should include: control of room air temperature (if not provided externally) control of outdoor fan operation for air-to-air units defrost control of external airside heat exchanger for air-to-air systems control for secondary heating (if fitted) on air-to-air systems control of external water pump operation for ground-to-air and water-to-air systems protection for high refrigerant pressure protection for indoor air flow failure protection for external air flow failure on air-to-air units protection for water flow failure on ground-to-air and water-to-air systems.
+Controls Heat pump unit controls should include: control of room air temperature (if not provided externally) control of outdoor fan operation for air-to-air units defrost control of external airside heat exchanger for air-to-air systems control for secondary heating (if fitted) on air-to-air systems control of external water pump operation for ground-to-air and water-to-air systems protection for high refrigerant pressure protection for external air flow failure protection for external air flow failure on air-to-air units protection for water flow failure on ground-to-air and water-to-air systems.
 External controls should include: weather compensation or internal temperature control timer or programmer for space heating